 There are a number of positive benefits to working out, specifically running, outdoors.
 If you have any friends or family members that like to run, you may have heard them talk about runner’s high, which is the natural high they feel as a direct result of going on a run.
 So, what is runner’s high, and is it real or just a hoax?
 Runner’s high is caused by released endorphins, also known as “nature’s home-brewed opiates,” as Runner’s World says.
 In 2008, German researchers found that runs lasting around two hours spewed endorphins.
 If you’re looking for that runner’s high, try pushing yourself, but not too hard to where you won’t be able to reap the benefits of the endorphins because of exhaustion.
 In addition to runner’s high, other great mental health benefits of exercising outdoors include:

 - Exposure to the sun, which results in vitamin D production

 - Reduced stress, due to lower levels of stress hormones, like cortisol and epinephrine

 The list of positive benefits of spending time and recharging outdoors is endless.
-There’s no time like the present—especially when many establishments are closed due to COVID-19—to recharge your body, mind, and spirit in the beautiful outdoors (while wearing a mask, of course).
+There’s no time like the present—especially when many establishments are closed due to COVID-19—to recharge your body, mind, and spirit in the beautiful outdoors (while practicing safe social distancing, of course).
 Whether you live in a concrete jungle or the Rocky Mountains, we promise you won’t regret getting your body moving in the great outdoors.